vaccovecrana/frag-falcon/README.md

 ## Building/Development

-# Development

-Requires Gradle 7.1 or later.
+Requires Gradle 8 or later.

 Besides the usual `gradle clean build`, create a file with the following content at `~/.gsOrgConfig.json`: